Dataverse healthcare APIs: Configure Azure Logic App with an HTTP trigger

 Body Body

-The URI and Body fields require Dynamic content.
-The URI would use the FhirURL parameter value, and the Body field would use the body of the inbound request handled by the trigger.
+The URI and Body fields require dynamic content.
+The URI uses the FhirURL parameter value, and the Body field uses the body of the inbound request handled by the trigger.

 3. Select Save to ensure that you save the current settings before moving to the next step.